confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

 ***********************************

-The following steps shows how to implement your UDF in a Java class and build it by using a Maven POM file.
+The following steps shows how to implement your UDF in a Java class and build it by defining a Maven POM file.

 #.
 Create a root directory for your UDF's source code and project files.
 #.
 Create the source code directory, which has a path that corresponds with
    the package name.
 #.
 Create the Java source code file in the source code directory.
 #.
-Create a Project Object Model (POM) file that describes how Maven builds the
+Create a Project Object Model (POM) file that defines how Maven builds the
    source code.

 Create the Source Code Directory